sihatafnan/Redis/README.md

 cluster-node-timeout 5000
 appendonly yes
 ```
-Let's look at what these things mean
+Let's look at what these things mean.

 Normal Redis instances can't be part of a Redis Cluster; only nodes that are started as cluster nodes can.
-In order to start a Redis instance as a cluster node enable the cluster support uncommenting the following:
+In order to start a Redis instance as a cluster node enable the cluster support:
 > cluster-enabled yes

 Every cluster node has a cluster configuration file.
 This file is not intended to be edited by hand.
 It is created and updated by Redis nodes.Every Redis Cluster node requires a different cluster configuration file.Make sure that instances running in the same system do not have overlapping cluster configuration file names.